haruaki07/phosphor-svelte/README.md

 <script>
   import { Horse, Heart } from "phosphor-svelte";
   // or
-  import Cube from "phosphor-svelte/lib/Cube"; // for faster compiling
+  import Cube from "phosphor-svelte/lib/Cube"; // Recommended for faster compiling
 </script>

 <Horse />